simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 In linear regression we used a `linear combination` of the features to make a prediction, but this doesn't work when trying to predict a binary outcome.
 Remember a linear combination is just the sum of the each feature scaled by a coefficient representing how important the feature is.

 Logistic regression works instead by predicting a probability of success ✅ but a probability has to be between $0$ and $1$!
-In order that the prediction is between $0$ and $1$ logistic regression takes the linear combination and `transforms` (think squeezes) it to be between 0 and 1.
+In order that the prediction is between $0$ and $1$ logistic regression takes the linear combination and `transforms` it to be between 0 and 1.

 Logistic regression takes the combination of the features and coefficients and transforms them to be between $0$ and $1$ so that large values have a high probability and small values have a low probability (in case of predicting whether a student will pass an exam we expect students with a high combined I.Q. and revision time to have a high chance of passing).
-The exact details of this transformation are quite technical but it uses the `sigmoid function` as plotted below (notice the large $x$ values have high probability and vice versa).
+The transformation uses the `sigmoid function` as plotted below (notice the large $x$ values have high probability and vice versa).

 For our example we would likely predict a student has passed if the logistic model says they have more than a $0.5$ probability of passing.
 This step of converting the probability to an outcome is called a `decision rule`.